03 · Security

 Compliance posture

 Plain answer.
 Hover has not been audited or certified against CJIS, SOC 2, FedRAMP, or HIPAA as of today.
 The platform is built with the standard practices these frameworks expect (per-session secrets, HMAC integrity, AWS-hosted compute, no warehousing of customer data) but does not carry a third-party attestation.
-If your procurement requires one, that is a conversation to have during discovery — Anarion will tell you whether the framework you need is on a credible path or whether Hover is the wrong fit for that procurement.
+If your procurement requires one, that is a conversation to have during discovery.
+We will tell you honestly whether the framework you need is on a realistic path, or whether Hover is the wrong fit for that procurement.

 Data ownership

 Customers retain ownership of all video, telemetry, location, and operational data generated through the platform.
-Anarion processes that data only to operate and support the platform.
-Anarion may use anonymized, aggregated operational telemetry — packet-loss histograms, latency distributions, retransmit counters — to improve the platform.
+We process that data only to operate and support the platform.
+We may use anonymized, aggregated operational telemetry (packet-loss histograms, latency distributions, retransmit counters) to improve the platform.
 We do not aggregate identifying customer data.
 The full data-ownership terms live in the master services agreement.

 Incidents and disclosure